hasl-sensor/integration/README.md

 - language: The texts will be rendered in this language (sv-SE or en-EN)

 - name: If specified it will not render titles per entitiy in the card, but rather have this as the card name.
 If not speficied it will render each sensors name

+- max_departures: Max departures to show (optional)

+- max_deviations: Max deviations to show (optional)

+- loose: Loose style of the card.
+A little bit more padding between the row.
+Default value false (optional)